Multi-dimensional third-order time-implicit scheme for conservation laws: First-order implicit scheme

 \section{First-order implicit scheme}

-Consider a conforming mesh on the domain $\Omega$, formed by cells $\Omega_i$ for $i=1,\ldots,N$ such that $\Omega_i\cap\Omega_j$ is either empty or a face, which we denote by $\edge_{ij}$.
-For simplicity, we restrict the description to the two dimensional case, assuming that the cells are general polygons, and their faces are their edges.
-Each edge will have a canonical orientation and a canonical normal direction $\vec{n}_{\edge}$, which is assumed to be outward-pointing at the physical domain boundary.
+Consider a conforming mesh on the domain $\Omega$, formed by cells $\Omega_i$ for $i=1,\ldots,N$ such that $\Omega_i\cap\Omega_j$ is either empty \revTre{or an edge, which we denote by $\edge_{ij}$.
+Here, $N$ indicates the total number of cells in the domain.} Each edge will have a canonical orientation and a canonical normal direction $\vec{n}_{\edge}$, which is assumed to be outward-pointing at the physical domain boundary.

 Let us introduce the cell averages of the conserved quantities

 and the semi-discrete formulation

 We introduce the numerical approximations $\ca{U}_i(t)$ of the exact cell averages $\ca{u}_i(t)$.
 For a first-order scheme, we can employ midpoint quadrature rule on each edge and, introducing numerical fluxes, we get